n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

 * Error folder → documents that ran into an error during the export are saved here.
 * Processed folder → successfully processed documents are stored here.

-To configure these folders, you must select the **Settings folder** and press `Browse` for each folder
+To configure these folders, you must select the **Settings folder** and press `Browse` for each folder.

 ![](/_images/doc2/Import_Watchdog_Windows_FolderConfiguration.png)